 What should I wear?

 Anything you are comfortable in.
 Everything from business casual to jeans and a t-shirt, and yes, even yoga pants.

 Dance shoes are always the best options but, if you are not quite sure if you have been officially converted into a dance addict yet, anything that will let you spin on a wood floor will work – even socks!
 (Super grippy tennis shoes are bad!)

 Where can I get dance shoes?

 You can order shoes from us!
 We are distributors for Supadance and Very Fine Shoes.

 What if I miss a class?

 There are no refunds for classes missed and they do not carry over to the next session.
+Think of it like a college course!
 We review the material from the previous classes each week, and our classes are progressive so you will still get all of the course material.